Configure Pentest Dropbox Dns Tunneling

-I work for a very large corporation that has many subsidiaries and they are buying up smaller companies.
-We need to send out a dropbox (Raspberry Pi or Intel NUC) that we could have a remote office plug into the network for internal pentesting and it establishes a ssh tunnel to our server regardless of network restrictions in the remote office.
+I was working for a very large corporation that has many subsidiaries and they were buying up smaller companies.
+We needed to send out a dropbox (Raspberry Pi or Intel NUC) that we could have a remote office plug into the network for internal pentesting and it establishes a ssh tunnel to our server regardless of network restrictions in the remote office.

 Initially we used TAP from Trustedsec.
 TAP first tries to connect to a URL to retrieve a ‘commands.txt’ file that contains commands to run.
 If you don’t configure that, or if fails to connect to your http/https/ftp server URL, TAP will fail over to ssh and establish an ssh tunnel.
 We sometimes experienced issues with the dropbox connecting out from networks that required a proxy server and denied ssh outbound.

 My solution was to configure the dropbox to tunnel over DNS if the device is unable to establish a connection over TAP.